 When you hear about some new idea that someone urges you to try out, one of your first questions may be, “Will it work?”.
 We don't want to waste time and money on something that doesn't stand a chance of working.

 It may not work.

 Anyone telling you about Collaborative Law will have to admit that there is a chance that the process won't work in some cases.
 Sometimes it's because of the parties involved, other times it's the whole context of how the matter is happening.
 Many times it can be because of outside forces, such as pressure from family members, time constraints or work issues.
 It can also make a difference if you choose to work with experienced versus inexperienced professionals.

 Failure is rare.

-The down side is that if the process is unsuccessful, the professionals have to withdraw and the there's added costs for the parties in getting new attorneys.
+The downside is that if the process is unsuccessful, the professionals have to withdraw and there are added costs for the parties in getting new attorneys.
 The good news is that failure is rare.

 Here are some common circumstances which sometimes unnecessarily scare people away from using Collaborative Law.